Bhanubhakta Acharya: Early life and education

-Bhanubhakta Acharya was born on 13 July 1814 (29 Ashadh 1871 BS) in the village of Chundi Ramgha, Tanahun District, Nepal to Dhananjaya Acharya, and Dharmawati Acharya.
+Bhanubhakta Acharya was born on 13 July 1814 (29 Ashadh 1871 BS) in the village of Chundi Ramgha, Tanahun District, Nepal in a Kanyakubja Bahun family of Dhananjaya Acharya, and Dharmawati Acharya.
 His father Dhananjaya Acharya was a government official and was the eldest of all brothers.
 Bhanubhakta received his primary education of Sanskrit at his home by his grandfather and later in Varanasi.

 Literary career

 South Asian languages including the Nepali language were limited mostly to an oral medium of language dissemination at the time with little written context and literary influence.
 As most of the written texts of South Asia were dominated by Sanskrit, it was mostly inaccessible to the general populace.
 As the Monks and Bahuns were the caste who excelled as teachers, scholars, and priests, the access to all of the religious scriptures and other literary works was only limited to them, and few who also could receive education and understand Sanskrit.
 Many poets had written poems in Sanskrit while Acharya started to write in the Nepali language which not only popularized the language but also gained him acceptance from the Rana Rulers.

 Acharya's benevolence towards Ram's heroic exploits brought in him an urgency to make his tale accessible to the people who spoke Nepali.
 Since most people did not understand the Sanskrit language, he translated the epic into the Nepali language.
-Preserving the lyrical narration style of Ramayana his translations are believed by scholars to carry the same lyrical essence "Bhava and Marma'(भव र मर्म)'" that rather than sounding like a poem sounded more like a song without distorting the regional influence or the inner meaning of the Ramayana.
+Preserving the lyrical narration style of Ramayana his translations are believed by scholars to carry the same lyrical essence "Bhava and Marma (भव र मर्म)" that rather than sounding like a poem sounded more like a song without distorting the regional influence or the inner meaning of the Ramayana.

 He did not receive any western education nor was familiar with foreign literature which kept his work and experiential journey original to the vernacular literary system and brought strong Nepali flavor to his works.
 The key features of his writings were simple yet strong with a sense of religion, a sense of simplicity, and the warmth of his country that not many other poets had been able to be compared.
 Belonging to a wealthy family, he never had any financial trouble and had an unremarkable life until he met a grass cutter who wanted to give something to society so he could be remembered after death too.
 The grass cutter's words were what inspired him to do something that would leave a mark on society.